 401k and Other Employer Retirement Plan Rollovers

-It may, or it may not, be in your best interest to move your 401k, 403b, 457, TSP, or other company retirement plan when you leave your company or retire.
+It may or may not be in your best interest to move your 401k, 403b, 457 plan, TSP, or other company retirement plan when you leave your company or retire.
 There are multiple contributing factors that must be weighed.
 Most financial advisors, by default, recommend rolling your plan into an IRA.
-This action may, in fact, be the best option - but then again, it may not.
-Unlike most financial advisory firms, PARAGON can help you properly implement your investment strategy whether you leave your retirement plan with your employer when you leave or retire - or whether you move it to an IRA under our management.
-As such, we have no economic incentive to recommend that you move your 401k if it is in your best interest to leave it with your employer.
+This action may be the best option - but then again, it may not.
+Unlike many financial advisory firms, PARAGON can help you manage your 401k whether you move it to an IRA under our management, or leave it with your employer.
+As such, we have no economic incentive to recommend an IRA rollover by default if you would be better off keeping it where it is.

 Is Moving My 401k, 403b, 457, or TSP in My Best Interest?

-As a fiduciary, by law we must recommend what, based upon all of the information that we have at the time, appears to be in your best interest.
-In support of that tenet, below are some of the most common Pros and Cons for you to consider.
-Choosing incorrectly can cost you thousands of dollars in taxes, lost opportunities, reduced investment returns, liquidity, and critical opportunities to pass the most money to your heirs.
+As a fiduciary, by law we must recommend what appears to be in your best interest.
+In support of that, below are some of the most common Pros and Cons for you to consider.
+Choosing incorrectly can cost you thousands of dollars in taxes, lost opportunities, reduced investment returns, liquidity, and critical opportunities to leave money to your heirs.
 It is important to get the rollover decision right - and we can help you.

 Common Reasons to Roll your 401k, 403b, 457, or TSP to an IRA

 - Your employer retirement plan is an older, more expensive plan.
 Many employer retirement plans have high (and often hidden) fees which drastically reduce investor returns.
-With recent regulatory emphasis on this particular issue, this situation is most definitely improving.
+With recent regulatory and legislative emphasis on 401k plans, this situation is most definitely improving.
 However, the fact remains that many employer retirement plans still suffer from high administrative fees and high investment costs which can be mitigated by rolling those dollars to an IRA.

 - Your plan has limited investment options.
 According to the Investment Company Institute and Brightscope research conducted in 2014, the average 401k or 403b plan offers 25 investment options.
 While initially this may seem like a lot, we often find many of the investments are actually duplicates of each other.
 Most plans eliminate asset classes that are vital to building an efficient portfolio designed to maximize return within a given unit of risk.
 For example, many plans eliminate investment options such as international bonds, international small company stocks, real estate, health care, and gold.
 Additionally, if you desire to invest in individual stocks or bonds, this is usually not possible in an employer retirement plan.

 - Your employer retirement plan has limited distribution options.
 Many plans limit the ways in which you can take income from the plan.
-Some offer only annual withdrawals, others offer only a single lump sum payment and/or an annuity (monthly income stream) option.
-In the event that you have unexpected emergencies or your retirement goals include occasional travel, weddings, gifts, or home remodeling projects - you may find these limited withdrawal options to be quite frustrating.
+This is particularly the case with the US Government's TSP plan.
+Some some plans only offer annual withdrawals, others offer only a single lump sum payment and/or an annuity (monthly income stream) option.
+In the event that you have unexpected emergencies or your retirement goals include occasional travel, weddings, gifts, or home remodeling projects - you may find these limited withdrawal options to be frustrating.
 Your own IRA, on the other hand, has virtually no limitations on how, or when, you make withdrawals from your own account.